 The RIOT IQ test is built on over a century of IQ and intelligence research, adhering to psychometric standards and rigorous statistical norming procedures.
 We strive to be the best online IQ test in the world, and to serve as an alternative to gold standards such as the WAIS and Stanford Binet IQ tests.

 The Reasoning and Intelligence Online Test (RIOT) is an IQ test for adults (18+).
-It features 15 subtests across five cognitive indices and is administered through a custom-built online platform.
+It features 15 subtests across six cognitive indices and is administered through a custom-built online platform.
 Designed for efficiency, the test can be completed in 60 minutes or less.

 Francis Galton attempted to measure intelligence at the Anthropometric Laboratory in London.

-Alfred Binet and Théodore Simon developed the first successful intelligence scale.
+Alfred Binet and Theodore Simon developed the first successful intelligence scale.

 William Stern introduced the original IQ formula.